Pocket Classics

-Pocket Classics are a brand of half scale classic cars sold in the UK and Europe, founded in 2010.
+Pocket Classics were a brand of "Junior cars", half-scale drivable classic cars, sold in the UK and Europe.
+Intended for children, they could also be driven by adults.
+Founded in 2010, the company was no longer in business as of 2023.

 Description

 The cars are designed for children, but can be driven by adults as well.
 Petrol powered versions can top 45 mph, and electric versions 15 mph.
 Each car is different, however they typically have features such as indicators, headlights and horns.
+The build time for each individual car was reportedly about three months.

 Models

-Pocket Classics have had 2 generations of cars which are all tributes to classic cars, but not endorsed or associated with the manufacturers of the original cars or branded as such:
+Pocket Classics have had two generations of cars which are all tributes to classic cars, but not endorsed or associated with the manufacturers of the original cars or branded as such: